treefrogframework/treefrog-framework/README.md

 MongoDB communication
 ---------------------

- TreeFrog Framework uses MongoDB C driver to communicate with the MongoDB.
+TreeFrog Framework uses the 10gen-supported C driver to communicate with the MongoDB server.
+The source code of the driver is included in this package.
- The MongoDB C driver is a 10gen-supported driver for MongoDB.
 See the README also.